“Where are you based for in-person consultations, and can I make an appointment over Skype?”

 If you are living with a chronic health condition, it does not mean that we cannot work together.
 As long as you have already sought dietary advice from your Doctor or Dietitian, I would be delighted to join your treatment team and help you implement their recommendations.
 For example, if you are required to increase your fibre intake and limit red meat consumption, we can work together to find practical ways to make these changes to your diet in a satisfying and sustainable way.

 “What should I bring to my first appointment?”

 Just your lovely self and any questions, concerns or niggling thoughts that are on your mind.
 This time is yours, and no area of nutrition is off limits!
 By the time our first appointment comes around, I will have everything else that I need, as I will send you a Welcome Packet upon your booking.
 This will include a questionnaire about yourself, your lifestyle and your health goals, and I will request that you complete it at least 48 hours prior to our appointment.
 I will also have you complete a 3-day food diary in advance, so that we have a solid starting point from which to make changes.
-If you are the type that likes to jot down notes or information, feel free to bring along a notepad and pen, but don’t worry about remembering everything as I will provide you with an Action Plan post-appointment detailing our main discussion points.
+If you are the type that likes to jot down notes or information, feel free to have notepad and pen on hand, but don’t worry about remembering everything as I will provide you with an Action Plan post-appointment detailing our main discussion points.

 “How many appointments will I need?”